Sanjana-Rajagopala/Hyatt-Data-Analysis/README.md

 2. Compare, Investigate and point out the reason for higher percentage of promoters in Japan when compared to other countries.
 3. Provide data-driven recommendations for the improvement of net promoter score in the different countries.

+More technical details in the file - DataScienceProject_Report.pdf

 ### Prerequisites and Getting Started